Edinburgh-College-of-Art/arduino-examples/README.md

 # arduino-examples

-A collection of example sketches and function libraries for the arduino/adafruit novice
+Documentation and example for the Arduino Uno kits available on bookit.

 ## About

 This repository hopes to collect together some examples of code for Arduino that will be relevant to courses across ECA.
-There is a particular focus towards IoT device based operations as well as communicating with other environements like MaxMSP and Processing.
+There is a particular focus towards IoT device based operations as well as communicating with other environments like MaxMSP and Processing.

 ### examples